Relevant or related legislation:

 How does the CRPC assess whether a standard contract term is unfair?

-What action can CRPC take to prevent the continued use of unfair terms?
+What actions can CRPC take to prevent the continued use of unfair terms?

-Where can I get advice about unfair contract terms?
+Where can consumer get an advice about unfair contract terms?